VISIT OUR ART STORE ▶

 • The Gum Arabic paint almost wipes clean!

-It's amazing!
-You can nearly bring back the paper's original white.
+It’s amazing!
+The artist can nearly bring back the paper’s original white.

 Use Gum Arabic to lift color easily